 Let’s talk about an architectural design that is sweeping the south.
 We want to give you the history, style characteristics and much more that define farmhouse design.

-- By practical, we don’t mean small.
+- Practical Porches: by practical, we don’t mean small.
 Farmhouses are known for having grandiose porches.
 However, these large porches aren’t just for looks.
 One of the farmhouse trademarks is having porches that are functional extensions of the house.
 For example, a place for your kids to leave their muddy shoes.

-- It is uncommon to find a farmhouse in the middle of a city.
+- Rural Locations: It is uncommon to find a farmhouse in the middle of a city.
 Farmhouses are known for being located in rural locations with lots of space, such as in the Texas Hill Country.

 Remodeling a Farmhouse

 One of the biggest problems when it comes to remodeling a historic farmhouse is the structural challenges – for example, redoing the roof, gutters and downspouts.

 However, we suggest consulting a licensed contractor to ensure the structural integrity of your home is maintained while adding your desired updates.
 With the “modern farmhouse” being all the rage at the moment, Carson Custom Homes is perfectly suited to help you get the house of your dreams.